PKUFlyingPig/cs-self-learning/docs/机器学习/ML.en.md

 ## Personal Resources

 My implementation is lost in system reinstallation.
-However, the course is so famous that you can easily find related resoures online.
+However, the course is so famous that you can easily find related resources online.
 Also, course material is available on Coursera.